+We implement AFLSMART, a robust yet efficient and easy-to-use smart greybox fuzzer based on AFL, a popular and very successful CGF.
+AFLSMART integrates the inputstructure component of Peach with the coverage-feedback component of AFL.
+Hence, in our evaluation we compare against both as baseline techniques.
 Our evaluation demonstrates that AFLSMART, within a given time limit of 24 hours, can double the zero-day bugs found.
-AFLSMART discovers 33 bugs (13 CVEs assigned) while the baseline (AFL and its extension AFLFAST [4]) can detect only 16 bugs, in large, widely-used, and well-fuzzed open-source software projects, such as FFmpeg, LibAV, LibPNG, WavPack, OpenJPEG and Binutils.
-AFLSMART also significantly improves the branch coverage up to 87% compared to the baseline.
-AFLSMART also outperforms VUZZER [32] on its benchmarks; AFLSMART discovers seven (7) bugs which VUZZER could not find in another set of popular open-source programs, such as tcpdump, tcptrace and gif2png.
+AFLSMART discovers 33 bugs (8 CVEs assigned) while the baseline (AFL and its extension AFLFAST [2]) can detect only 16 bugs, in large, widely-used, and well-fuzzed open-source software projects, such as FFmpeg, LibAV, LibPNG, Wavpack, OpenJPEG and Binutils.
+AFLSMART also significantly improves the path coverage up to 200% compared to the baseline.
+AFLSMART also outperforms VUZZER [25] on its benchmarks; AFLSMART discovers seven (7) bugs which VUZZER could not find in another set of popular opensource programs, such as tcpdump, tcptrace and gif2png.
 Moreover, in a 1-week bug hunting campaign for FFmpeg, AFLSMART discovers nine (9) more zero-day bugs (9 CVEs assigned).
 Its effectiveness comes with negligible overhead - with our optimization of deferred cracking AFLSMART achieves execution speeds which are similar to AFL.

 In our experience with AFLSMART, the time spent writing a file format specification is outweighed by the tremendous improvement in behavioral coverage and the number of bugs exposed.
-One of us spent five working days to develop 10 file format specifications (as Peach Pits [47]) which were used to fuzz all 16 subject programs.
+One of us spent five working days to develop 10 file format specifications (as Peach Pits [38]) which were used to fuzz all 16 subject programs.
 Hence, once developed, file format specifications can be reused across programs as well as for different versions of the same program.

 In summary, the main contribution of our work is to make greybox fuzzing input format-aware.
-Given an input format specification (e.g., a Peach Pit [47]), our smart greybox fuzzer derives a structural representation of the seed file, called virtual structure, and leverages our novel smart mutation operators to modify the virtual file structure in addition to the file's bit sequence during the generation of new input files.
+Given an input format specification (e.g., a Peach Pit [38]), our smart greybox fuzzer derives a structural representation of the seed file, called virtual structure, and leverages our novel smart mutation operators to modify the virtual file structure in addition to the file's bit sequence during the generation of new input files.
 We propose smart mutation operators, which are likely to preserve the satisfaction w.r.t. a file format specification.
 During the greybox fuzzing search, our tool AFLSMART measures the degree of validity of the inputs produced with respect to the file format specification.
 It prioritizes valid inputs over invalid ones, by enabling the fuzzer to explore more mutations of a valid file as opposed to an invalid one.
 As a result, our smart fuzzer largely explores the restricted space of inputs which are valid as per the file format specification, and attempts to locate vulnerabilities in the file processing logic by running inputs in this restricted space.
-We conduct extensive evaluation on welltested subjects processing complex chunk-based file formats such as AVI and WAV.
+We conduct extensive evaluation on well-tested subjects processing complex file formats such as PNG and WAV.
 Our experiments demonstrate that the smart mutation operators and the validity-based power schedule introduced by us, increases the effectiveness of fuzzing both in terms of path coverage and vulnerabilities found within a time limit of 24 hours.
 These results also demonstrate that the additional effectiveness in our smart fuzzer AFLSMART is not achieved by sacrificing the efficiency of greybox fuzzing and AFL.